 School of Earth & Sustainability

-A native of Western MA, Emily Chiara is a current graduate student in the Sustainability Science Master's program with a concentration is Sustainable Agriculture and Food Systems.
+Coming from Upstate New York, Courtney Crossgrove is a current graduate student in the Sustainability Science Master's program with a concentration in Sustainable Agriculture and Food Systems.
 She works alongside SES leadership and staff to support key initiatives and programming.
-Emily is also responsible for coordinating student engagement, and developing collateral and marketing materials.
+Courtney is also responsible for coordinating student engagement, and developing collateral and marketing materials.
 As a proponent of interdisciplinary education, she is excited to help further SES's mission by connecting students and faculty across multiple disciplines.